jaikishore3130/voting/README.md

 # 🗳️ Online Voting App

-This is a Flutter-based secure **Online Voting App** built as a demo for Aadhaar-based voting.
-It includes features like OTP-based login, nomination uploads (photo and video), admin panel, and optional face verification (using a Python-based backend).
+This is a Flutter-based secure Online Voting App built as a demo for Aadhaar-based digital elections in India.
+It showcases a full-stack implementation of a voting system tailored for transparency and security, especially for government-scale deployments.

+## 🔐 Key Features
+Aadhaar-based role-based login system (Voter, Candidate, EC Employee/Admin)

+Three-factor authentication for voting:

+OTP verification (via Twilio)

+Face recognition (Python + HuggingFace hosted server)

+Local biometric authentication (e.g., fingerprint or face unlock)

+Nomination system: Candidates can upload video and photo via GitHub integration

+Admin panel (Election Commission Employee) to:

+Create/manage elections

+Approve or reject nominations

+View and monitor voting activity

+Firebase Firestore used for real-time data handling

+No public registration – voters/candidates must be pre-registered manually via Aadhaar number in Firestore

 > 🔐 **Note**: This project was developed for educational/demo purposes and cannot be run directly unless proper API keys and authentication services are configured.